gve-sw/CLUS18-DEVNET-2897/lab/step8.md

         return JSONResponse("Bad request. " + request.method + " is not supported", status=400)

 ```

+The server is now ready to provide all the functions that the web clients will need.

 Next -> [Step 9 - Populating the pod select]